 The Wake-On-Ring header is located at JWOR.
-This function allows your computer to to be "awakened" by an incoming call to the modem when in suspend state.
+This function allows an incoming call to the modem to "wake up" your system when in the suspend state.
 See the table on the right for pin definitions.
 You must have a Wake-On-Ring card and cable to use this feature.